 Numerous studies have shown the benefits of dancing.
 One of the perks of dancing is that it can be gentle on body and anyone can do it.
 If you feel the dancing you are doing is too intense you can dance to something that is slower in tempo.
 Unlike other exercise trends, you come equipped with everything that you need to begin.
 You can begin exploring dance with what make you comfortable.
 You can even start in your own living room if you truly want to dance like no one is watching.
 Hartford dancer, Arien Wilkerson, Artistic Director of TNMOT AZTRO, has a great blog piece on how sensation and environment inspire the fusion of dance, fashion and visual media in his work.

 Dance benefits extend beyond physical health and into the mental health sphere as well.
 Ever wonder how professional dancers can spin without getting dizzy and remember all that choreography?
 Two recent studies, found that doing aerobic training that incorporates some type of dance at least once a week can help anyone maximize their brain function.
 Even if you are a non-professional dancer, dancing aerobically once a week can help you reap positive mental health benefits.
 Also, the New England Journal of Medicine suggests that shaking your bones on a regular basis is linked with a 76 percent reduction in dementia risk when you are older – roughly the same benefit of lowered risk as reading, playing board games and playing musical instruments.
 People who suffer from mental health issues need an output for their own wellbeing, combining two treatments can be of benefit to them, they may look towards marijuana assisted by a medical professional to help them during times of extreme stress or anxiety.
-The purple lotus strain may be something that could be looked at by them and their doctor, you will need to discuss this with a doctor first and see how you could potentially use the two together for your harmony.
+DailyCBD.com has a list of the best CBD oils for anxiety, which have been corroborated by the experts on the topic of cannabidiol, hemp, cannabis, and even the latest development: delta 8 THC.

 If you need extra inspiration to get you started dancing, the Greater Hartford region is rich in dance experiences that everyone can enjoy.
 The region hosts dance artists, organizations, workshops, and venues where you can see watch and participate in dance.